cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_STREAM_DEPENDS.md

     curl_easy_setopt(curl2, CURLOPT_URL, "https://example.com/two");
     curl_easy_setopt(curl2, CURLOPT_STREAM_DEPENDS, curl);

-    /* then add both to a multi handle and transfer them */ }
+    /* then add both to a multi handle and transfer them! */ }
 }
 ~~~

-# %AVAILABILITY%
+# AVAILABILITY

+Added in 7.46.0

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.